“Dare to Dream!”

-The Company is requesting the mayor assist us in establishing an annual Black History Music Series in the city of Richmond at the Carpenter Theater from February to mid-March 2019.
-The Mayor has delivered!
+The Company request the mayor assist us in establishing an annual Black History Music Series in the city of Richmond at the Carpenter Theater from February to mid-March 2019 and he has delivered!
 Thank you Mayor Stoney!
-Our next mission will be to acquire $65,000.
+Our next mission will be to acquire $210,000.

 Being a non-profit 501 (3)(C) we do not possess available resources to produce the first event alone and will be seeking corporate donations.
 The Mayor’s office assisted us in securing the Carpenter Theater, which is affiliated with Dominion Power.
 Dominion Power currently donates to our annual gala.
-The beauty of the Black History Music Series is that after the first event, all festivals thereafter will be self-funding.
-Attached is a breakdown of financials and schedules.
+The beauty of the Black History Music Series is that after the first event, all music series there after will be self-funding.

 Ezibu Muntu seeks to fill a void in the Richmond community.
 The Company, always the torch bearer of African culture have a responsibility to provide access to African American art and history from an authentic point of view.
 Who better to tell “our” story and express “our” history then us!